carldgosselin/virtual_reality/Project-7-360-Video-CastleView/README.md

 C. With Adobe Premiere, I learned that processing the videos in H.264 will save the file with a .MP4 extension <br>
 D. With DropBox, I learned that there is a daily streaming limit of 20GB.
 My account got locked on the first day and I had to make a few adjustments to my project. <br>
 E. I also learned that a .MOV extension is not compatible with Android devices <br>
-F. I also had a few challenges working the AVPro solution but everything worked out it the end. <br>
+F. I also had a few challenges working the AVPro solution but everything worked out in the end. <br>

 ## The final VR application